youyanggu/yolostocks-data/README.md

 ## Issues?
 Questions?
 Suggestions?

-If there are any issues with the dataset, or you have any questions/suggestions, please reach out to me via the [YoloStocks](https://yolostocks.live) contact form.
+If there are any issues with the dataset, or you have any questions/suggestions, please reach out via the [YoloStocks](https://yolostocks.live) contact form.